VestOfHolding/SuperMarioPartyDice/README.md

 - [ ] Fine-tune the Sand Bridge collapsing in Megafruit Paradise.
 I've heard it can randomly collapse after 3-5 uses, but in the four cases I've witnessed it's been 5.
 Either that's coincidence, or it's not 3-5, or the randomness isn't uniform.
 Without more data I don't know which it is for certain.
     * Partially done.
 I did find video evidence of the bridge collapsing after four crossings, and coded that in.
 That really messed up Diddy and Wario's ability to gain allies, lol.
+- [ ] Confirm whether the bonus Coin Star is given for having the most coins at the end, or the most coins at any point in the game.
 - [x] Any performance gains I can find in the simulations.
 It's slower than I'd like.
     * This is really a continuous task that I should always check, but at least for now I've done everything I can.